fintan-smyth/fse/README.md

 Elements of a line in the config file can be separated by an indeterminate amount of non-newline whitespace.

 Any unset options will use their default binds.

-## Building

-Simply clone this repository and run `make`, then `make install` should you want it added to your path.

-The only dependencies should be a C compiler and GNU coreutils (or equivalent).